eskalacja/website-scanner/README.md

 Point 2. will run a pulled docker image that will check https://example.com website, in verbose logging mode and will mount output directory to the current bash directory.

-That means, once the process is done, you will find result files in this directory.
+That means, once the process is done, you will find resultTest files in this directory.

 `SYS_ADMIN` docker capability is required to make the browser run in sandbox mode.